Author Miss Parisia B.

 A wile woman, wishing death upon the living.

 The intentions of my cravings were always pure, for because of my nutritive relationship with pleasant, I rejected any pain or negative reality that settled upon my lap.
 In time, the beautiful rhythm of tragedy, the one that once evaded me, draped its scales around me as to tighten at any moment.

 But it isn’t true what they say about death, it isn’t a moment that passes.
 Death is felt forever, lives on forever, and dies over and over again.
-Death lies to you, it forgives the unforgivable and paints past moments with heaps of color that were once grey; it could be said it reveals the truth, the beauty.
-After death comes life, but those who still have life, well something in them dies too.
+Death lies to you, it forgives the unforgivable and paints past moments with heaps of color that were once grey; it could be said it reveals the beauty.
+After death comes life, but those who still have the experience, well something in them dies too.

 Craving pain doesn’t remedy the dearth of joy.

-Now more than ever, as a woman who has the ability to usher in life, I feel it my responsibility to let live, what calls to live, and put to death what must die.
-To know that life needs death in order to have life, that the three are one.
+Now more than ever, as a woman who can usher in life, I feel it my responsibility to let live, what calls to live, and put to death what must die.
+To know that life needs death to achieve more life, that the three are one.